computer-catt/FastAsyncToradoraTranslateTool/Readme.md

 ### Improvements upon the base project
 - Added a progress bar for iso extracting
-- Improved game file extraction by 1422%!
+- Improved game file extraction time by 1422%!
   - old time 396298 vs new time 26028
+- Improved game file repacking time by 167.37%
+  - old time 189438 vs new time 70853
 - Reworked file structure!
 Allows you to easily delete all generated resources

 ### Why?